MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-sql-server.md

 ### The Sample *ccFraud* Data

-To follow the examples in this guide, you will need the following comma-delimited text data files to load into your Teradata database:
+To follow the examples in this guide, you need the following comma-delimited text data files to load into your Teradata database:

 	ccFraud.csv
 	ccFraudScore.csv